apopovicius/pg/javascript/README.md

-# What we covered so far?
+# What I covered so far?
 1. Variables, conditions and loops
 2. Functions